herbeline/thesis/02 - METHOD.md

 # My first ideas & process to start with my thesis

+What role do players give to Nature in Videogames (and how do they perceive environmental degradation through them) ?

 - Virtual Garden apps as a way to familiarize generations to local and endangered flora and fauna
 - Nature in Videogames as a way to deal with global warming anxiety
 - Games as an opportunity to examine and experience ecological outcomes through the imaginative spaces